-Limitation:
+- Users on a Linux client cannot Give control to other users.
+In other words, after the user on the Linux client starts sharing content, the option Give control is not present in the sharing toolbar.
+This is a Microsoft limitation. - The Request Control option is not available during the peer-to-peer call between the following users: - An optimized user - A user on the native Microsoft Teams desktop client that is running on the endpoint.

-The Request Control option is not available during the peer-to-peer call between an optimized user and a user on the native Microsoft Teams desktop client that is running on the endpoint.
 As a workaround, users can join a meeting to get the Request Control option.

-· Support for dynamic e911
+• Support for dynamic e911